ibr5500/Portfolio/README.md

 > in this project 2:
 - Set up the linters for html&css.
-- Create a html - header & a main section.
+- Create a html - header & a main section & add a contact me section.

 ## Built With